pkp/docker-ojs/README.md

 After this, notice that for all available versions, we provide a **docker-compose** configuration file so you will be able to start a full OJS stack (web app + database containers) in 4 easy steps:

-1. Clone this repository in your machine (if youprefer, you can also [download](https://github.com/pkp/docker-ojs/archive/master.zip) and unzip it):
+1. Clone this repository in your machine (if you prefer, you can also [download](https://github.com/pkp/docker-ojs/archive/master.zip) and unzip it):

     ```bash
     $ git clone https://github.com/pkp/docker-ojs.git